NASA-SW-VnV/ikos/README.md

 Most of them can be installed using your package manager.

-Installation instructions for Archlinux, CentOS, Debian, Fedora, Mac OS X, Red Hat and Ubuntu are available in the [doc](doc) directory.
+Installation instructions for Archlinux, CentOS, Debian, Fedora, Mac OS X, Red Hat, Ubuntu and Windows are available in the [doc](doc) directory.
 These instructions assume you have sudo or root access.
 If you don't, please follow the instructions in [doc/INSTALL_ROOTLESS.md](doc/INSTALL_ROOTLESS.md).

 Once you have all the required dependencies, move to the next section.